grafov/kiwi/README.md

 * priority on high readability for humans
 * JSON mode that liked by machines
-* different outputs for log record selected with filters
+* selectable outputs for writing logs based on field filters
+* dynamically changed fields visibility in an output
 * no nailed levels, no hardcoded fields, but explicit labels for each logged value
-* dynamically change fields visibility in an output
 * keeps a context of an application

 ## Docs [![GoDoc](https://godoc.org/github.com/grafov/kiwi?status.svg)](https://godoc.org/github.com/grafov/kiwi)